TiagoVentura/ppol5203_fall_2023/README.md

 # PPOL 5203 - Data Science Foundations

 Repo for Georgetown McCourt's School of Public Policy's Data Science I (PPOL 5203) in Fall of 2023

+And the students are awesome!

 ## Course Description